rbrundritt/offline-data-manager/Readme.md

 ### Browser (without modules)

-Copy and host the [dist/umd/offline-data-manager.js](dist/umd/offline-data-manager.js) file then add a script tag in your webapp pointing to this file.
+Download and host the [dist/umd/offline-data-manager.js](dist/umd/offline-data-manager.js) file then add a script tag in your webapp pointing to this file.
 A global `offlineDataManager` class will be available in JavaScript.

 ## Running the test harness